Roofing Types

 Tile Roofs

-• Clay tiles roof appear most often southwest of the United States and complement both the southwestern and Spanish Mission home designs.
-Porter Roofing uses clay tiles manufactured by MonierLifetile.
+• Clay tile roofs appear most often in the southwest of the United States and complement both the southwestern and Spanish Mission home designs.

-• Concrete tiles come in standard-weight and lightweight tiles in both flat and traditional "S" tile shapes.
+• Concrete tiles come in standard-weight and lightweight in both flat and traditional "S" shapes.